openssl/openssl/doc/designs/fetching-composite-algorithms.md

-Because it's not immediately obvious from a composite algorithm name what key type it requires / supports, at least in code, allowing the use of an explicitly fetched implementation requires that providers cooperate by declaring what key type is required / supported by each algorithm.
+Because it's not immediately obvious from a composite algorithm name what key type it requires / supports, at least in code, allowing the use of an explicitly fetched implementation of a composite algorithm requires that providers cooperate by declaring what key type is required / supported by each algorithm.

+For non-composite operation algorithms (like "RSA"), this is not necessary, see the fallback strategies below.

 There are two ways this could be implemented: